clairemoorecantwell/EnglishStressStatistics/README.md

 Bruce Hayes also has his own, somewhat cleaned-up version, available on this page: http://www.linguistics.ucla.edu/people/hayes/BLICK/CMUDictionaryEditedWithCELEXFrequenciesPublicVersion2.xls

-At the moment, you can see my annotated cmu: newCMU.txt, and use the R script corpusAnalysis.R to analyze it in R.  Also see the R script for explanations of the column names if they are opaque
+In the main folder, you can see my annotated cmu: newCMU.txt, and use the R script corpusAnalysis.R to analyze it in R.  Also see the R script for explanations of the column names if they are opaque

-Check back for updates!
-Soon there will also be python scripts that can get you all the way from the raw CMU to an annotated file like newCMU.txt
+Inside 'corpusGenerate' you will find a series of python scripts useful for generating files like newCMU.txt.
+You can use these scripts to create your own specialized annotation of CMU.